What Happened When I Went Keto For 30 Days — and Then Went Off It

 It took me a while to commit to going full-on keto.
 My nutrition philosophy has always involved eating relatively low to moderate levels of carbohydrates.
-I lost about 40 pounds when I was a senior in high school by adhering to a low-carb diet and have kept the weight off for all of my adult life.
+I lost about 18 kilos when I was a senior in high school by adhering to a low-carb diet and have kept the weight off for all of my adult life.

 But while eating low-carb isn't particularly new to me, adding in fats — obscene amounts of fat, actually — definitely is.
 As a self-proclaimed nutrition nerd, I approached keto with a balanced philosophy.
 My goals were:

 - To increase my energy levels and regulate my blood sugar by eating a diet that doesn't trigger an insulin response.

 - To lose a little bit of weight (roughly 10 pounds, which I had gained over the past couple of years as a result of straying too often from my usual moderate-carb ways).

 - To eat healthy, wholesome fats on the keto diet (not greasy burgers, processed vegetable oils, or tons of cheese).